 The popularity of ultra running continues to rise.
 Once upon a time the aspiration for many was to run a marathon.
 Now it seems a marathon is just not far enough.
 Runners want to push their bodies further, for longer… and ultimately go ultra.
 Whether it’s 27 miles, 100 or more, ultras – specifically those undertaken in the form of races or challenges – are not for the weak.
-One man who knows plenty about the sport is Brendan Davies, who was recently named (by Ultra 168) as the 2016 Australian Male Ultra Runner of the Year.
-Thinking of running an ultra in 2017?
+One man who knows plenty about the sport is Brendan Davies, the 2016 Australian Male Ultra Runner of the Year (named by Ultra168).
+Thinking of running an ultra in 2017 or 2018?
 Before you do, read Brendan’s A-Z of ultra running – an irreverent look at the sport and its participants.

 A is for Attitude – It’s all in the attitude that makes an ultra runner.
 Resilient, tough, composed, ready for any challenge in any conditions.